More In This Category

 Visit Lawyer's Website

 Palm Harbor, FL criminal defense attorney Robert D. Eckard discusses what makes white collar crime cases different from other criminal cases.
-He explains that in white-collar cases, both paper evidence and electronically stored information play a crucial role as evidence against the client.
-These types of cases often involve substantial volumes of data that need to be thoroughly reviewed during the discovery process.
-To handle such data effectively, it may be necessary to engage an external electronic service provider to store and organize the evidence for the attorney’s examination.
-Additionally, white-collar cases typically require the early retention of experts, including forensic experts, economists, and IT specialists, to provide specialized insights and analysis.
+He discusses that white-collar cases frequently involve extensive documentary or electronically stored evidence that prosecutors intend to use against the client.
+These cases often generate vast amounts of data that must be carefully reviewed during discovery.
+To manage this process effectively, it is often necessary to engage an outside electronic service provider to securely store and organize the data, enabling thorough review and analysis.